VoxelCubes/ResistorDecoder/README.md

 ## Notes
 1. Tolerance values are only standardized for EIA-96 codes and codes with short underlines.
 Check the manufacturer's datasheet if the tolerance is critical for your application.
+2. **Flatpak** and **Snap** packages are not available.
+If someone knows how to make them, or other packaging formats, help is much appreciated.